Last Updated: 2/27/23 | February 27th, 2023

 This church was built in 1842 and took over forty years to complete.
 While the exterior is a little plain, the elaborate interior is beautiful, with colorful stained glass, statues, and a spacious vaulted ceiling.
 The original organ from 1882 is still in use as well.
 It’s on the National Register of Historic Places.

 This sacred hill just looks like a flat, grassy pentagon.
 However, it was once a well-appointed holy site.
 Constructed sometime between the 13th and 17th centuries, it was an elevated place of worship for the Plaquemine Native Americans.
+The mound itself covers 8 acres.
 Ceremonial stone structures used to sit on top of the mound, which is 65 feet tall, though it is empty today.
 All kinds of animal bones have been found nearby, leading researchers to believe it was the site of religious or sacred activity.

-Visit the King’s Tavern, which was built in 1769 and is the oldest bar in the city (and, according to legend, the most haunted).
+Visit the King’s Tavern, which was built in 1769 and is the oldest building in the city (and, according to legend, the most haunted).
 After the Revolutionary War, it was used as an inn and tavern, as well as where the town’s mail was delivered.
 Until the development of the steamboat, the tavern relied on both coach drivers and outlaws who stopped by in between trips.
 When the invention of the steamboat made travel in the region safer, business dwindled and it was eventually sold.
-Today, it’s a farm-to-table restaurant.

-For a map of the area and suggested sites to include on your self-guided tour, check out this free tour from Visit Natchez.
+For a map of the area and suggested sites to include on your self-guided tour around town, check out this free tour from Visit Natchez.

 Natchez is beautiful and elegant.
-I loved strolling around the streets, marveling at the beautiful homes, stopping at King’s Tavern for wine while avoiding ghosts, and sitting in the park as the sunset over the Mississippi.
+I loved strolling around the streets, marveling at the beautiful homes, and sitting in the park as the sun set over the Mississippi.
 It was the highlight of my trip to the state.

 But, while accommodation is expensive, food and drinks are relatively cheap so you can balance it all out.